Clients will choose you or walk away because of how you make them feel

 But I digress.

-Every day, with friends and loved ones and even strangers you meet, you endear them to you by showing one very magical thing: EMPATHY.
-As a caring person, it comes without effort.
-Am I right?
+Every day, with friends and loved ones and even strangers you meet, you endear them to you by showing one very magical thing: YOU.
+So why in business do we try to be something we think we should be?

 Sales funnels, conversion analysis and A/B testing don't really make you want to swing from a chandelier with glee, do they?
 I didn't think so.
 (Except of course when your conversions start racing upwards - that's when things get exciting.
 But we're getting ahead of ourselves...)
 And if you're like me, the thought of spending 3/4 of your day on marketing makes you want to hibernate with your cat, Haagen Dazs and a very big spoon.
 What you really want is to immerse yourself in creating (and the ensuing audience worship).
 So...